tsebal/ru.javarush.module4.tsebal.project-hibernate-final/README.md

    for MySQL: localhost and port 3306;

    for Redis: localhost and port 6379
-3. Load dump-hibernate-final.sql from the resources folder of the project into the MySQL database using standard tools (for example, the MySQL Workbench import function).
+3. Load dump of the project into the MySQL database using standard tools (for example, the MySQL Workbench import function).
 4. Take advantage.

 The program uses a sample of 10 random cities.
 You can change any values for testing by yourself.